 For your baby’s first sponge bath, you will need:

-Wash clothesHooded towelsMild bath soapCotton balls—Do not use soap on your baby’s face.
+Wash clothesTowelsMild bath soapCotton balls—Do not use soap on your baby’s face.
 Instead, use a wet cotton ball to gently wipe your baby’s eyes.

-It is good idea to have a rectal thermometer at home to take your baby’s temperature.
+It is good idea to have a rectal thermometer at home to take your baby’s temperature, in case they feel warm.
 These thermometers give the most accurate readings in infants.
 Follow the product’s instructions for taking the temperature.
 Having a temperature greater than 100.4°F (38°C) may be a sign of an infection.
-If this occurs, call your doctor.
+If this occurs, call your baby's doctor.

 Your baby will need a safety-approved rear-facing car seat.